 Progressive dialing has a one-on-one relationship: caller-to-line dialed.

 It eliminates answer delays, hang-ups, and the non-professional approach of predictive dialing.
 Yet, it can still deliver big results.

-Progressive dialing, especially when powered by the next-best-call logic, takes advantage of two very important time savers.
+Progressive dialing, especially when powered by queue-based routing, takes advantage of two very important time savers.

 - First, it leverages all of the time of the salesperson by dialing the next record the moment the prior record is placed into a disposition.
 This is a huge time saver and keeps a salesperson from scrolling around looking for the next call to make or, equally as important, finding some reason not to make the next call.

 - Secondly, logic, based on the best practices of the sales organization, is applied to the records, and the next best call to be made is routed and dialed.
 This will give an amazing lift over manual or click-to-call dialing.